gertrude-app/web/site/markdoc/articles/blog/definitive-guide-to-locking-down-an-iphone.md

   doing homework
 - the largest group of internet porn consumers is children ages 12-17
 - 22% of teenage girls say they have posted nude or semi-nude photos of themselves online
-- 37% of the internet is pornography
+- 10% of all material on the internet is porn

 {% /callout %}